rtzm/checkin-project/README.md

   - Review your previous notes to self made through this program.

+- hook, or --hook, with optional hook name as second argument

+  - Attaches this checkin to a githook in the current git repository, so that checkin_self is automatically called every time you run a specific git command for the current repository.
+Defaults to post-checkout hook if no argument given.
+See this page for further documentation on githooks: https://git-scm.com/docs/githooks.

-If you've installed this as a gem, you should be able to run it just by typing `checkin' into bash, with optional arguments.
-However, this is my first attempt at making an executable gem, so there seem to be some issues.
-Such as an unalerted dependency on the ruby gem sqlite3.
+If you've installed this as a gem, you should be able to run it just by typing `checkin_self' into bash, with optional arguments.

+Future changes to be made:

+- Changing from a sqlite database to some flatter data storage?
+- making a gemfile to alert sqlite dependencies
+- making more object-oriented, and splitting into multiple files